svenax/SublimePrint/README.md

 * Only saved documents can be printed via menu 'Print Entire File'.
 The workaround for unsaved or modified files is to select all lines and use 'Print Selection'.
 * no preview
+* printer selection via properties file only
-* printing on Windows not yet implemented
+* Windows not yet implemented
+* Sublime Package manager not yet implemented

 ## External commands